Sunday, December 26, 2010

 Do Good

-Oh how I can relate to Paul and his words in Romans 7:19, "For the good that I would I do not: but the evil which I would not, that I do."
+Oh, how I can relate to Paul and his words in Romans 7:19, "For the good that I would I do not: but the evil which I would not, that I do."
 The apostle Paul was in a fix.
 He wanted to do good, but instead did that which was evil.
-As a christian, we struggle with the same dilema.
+As a Christian, we struggle with the same dilemma.
 At least I sure do.
 Or should I say, I sure am.
 I am struggling to do good, when in my mind, I want to do evil.

 Long, long ago, in a land not very far away, I was abused as a child.
 Anger and hatred began to grow and grow in the furtile soil of my heart.
 By the time I became a young adult, I was full of the weeds and briars of consuming bitterness.
 I despised almost everyone in my life.
 Men most of all.
 I had a barrier of protection around me that I wouldn't allow anyone to enter.
 It was my place of safety.
 It was a miserable location for my soul to reside.
 All within was darkness and pain.
 But then the Holy Spirit began to do an amazing work of weeding.
 I was convicted of my own sin and graciously set free.
 Not just free, but free indeed.
 Completely set free.
 (If you want to know more about this, contact me.)